Salinas in Monterey County, California — The American West (Pacific Coastal)

 Erected 1991 by E Clampus Vitus, Monterey Viejo Chapter No. 1846.

-.
+Topics and series.
+This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical date for this entry is May 4, 1857.

 Location.
 36° 43.955′ N, 121° 35.84′ W. Marker is in Salinas, California, in Monterey County.
-Marker is at the intersection of Old Stage Road and Old Natividad Road, on the right when traveling south on Old Stage Road.
+It is at the intersection of Old Stage Road and Old Natividad Road, on the right when traveling south on Old Stage Road.
 Touch for map.
 Marker is at or near this postal address: 690 Old Stage Road, Salinas CA 93908, United States of America.
 Touch for directions.